danielsaidi/ScrollKit/Sources/ScrollKit/ScrollKit.docc/ScrollKit.md

 # ``ScrollKit``

-ScrollKit adds powerful scrolling features to `SwiftUI`, such as scroll offset tracking and scroll view headers that stretch out as you pull down and stick to the top when you scroll.
+ScrollKit adds powerful scrolling features to `SwiftUI`.

 ## Overview

 ![Library logotype](Logo.png)

-ScrollKit has a ``ScrollViewWithOffset`` that provides you with the scroll view offset, a ``ScrollViewHeader`` that automatically stretches out when the scroll view is pulled down, and a ``ScrollViewWithStickyHeader`` that pins the header view to the top as it is scrolled below the navigation bar.
+Some examples are scroll offset tracking and header views that stretch and transform as you pull down, and stick to the top when you scroll.

-ScrollKit's views are designed to be easy to use, and basically just add more properties to the standard SwiftUI `ScrollView`.
-They can be used on all Apple platforms, including iOS, macOS, tvOS and watchOS.
+ScrollKit is designed to be easy to use, and basically just adds more properties to the standard SwiftUI `ScrollView`.
+It can be used on all Apple platforms, including iOS, macOS, tvOS and watchOS.

-ScrollKit supports `iOS 14`, `macOS 11`, `tvOS 14` and `watchOS 7`.